bevyengine/rfcs/rfcs/template.md

    3. CONTRIBUTING.md, GitHub issues and pull requests.
    4. Release notes.
    5. The engine development channels on Discord.

+TODO: explain what each chapter / section of the book looks like.

 This path should prioritize: